ninsmiracle/ninsmiracle/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on BeiJing XiaoMi now.
+- 🔭 I’m currently working and living in BeiJing now.
 - 👯 I’m looking to collaborate on who is interest in AI agent or AI hardware.

 - 📫 How to reach me: ninsmiracle@gmail.com